Console

 Monitoring

-- Usage metrics: bandwidth, authenticated users, Warpgate count
+- Usage metrics: bandwidth, authenticated users, requests, and Warpgate count

 Team management